 Income mobility: Do you earn more than your parents?

-Recently, Robert has turned his focus toward studying income mobility.
-One of the working papers Robert published in 2021 compared rates of absolute income mobility (the fraction of children who earn more than their parents) for children born between 1960-1987 in eight countries in Europe and North America.
+Recently, Dr. Manduca has turned his focus toward studying income mobility.
+One of the working papers he published in 2021 compared rates of absolute income mobility (the fraction of children who earn more than their parents) for children born between 1960-1987 in eight countries in Europe and North America.
 This working paper builds on a related paper focusing on the United States that he and his co-authors published in Science in 2017.
 What Robert and his co-authors found was that the rates in absolute mobility varied dramatically across countries – the U.S. and Canada saw upward mobility rates of around 50%, while northern European countries such as Finland and Norway saw rates above 70%.

-Published by the Washington Center for Equitable Growth, Manduca and colleagues’ analysis shows that differences in the overall shape of the income distribution were the main driver of differing mobility rates across countries.
+Published by the Washington Center for Equitable Growth, Dr. Manduca and colleagues’ analysis shows that differences in the overall shape of the income distribution were the main driver of differing mobility rates across countries.

-“In the U.S., children growing up in the 1940s had about a 90% chance of earning more than their parents,” Robert said.
+“In the U.S., children growing up in the 1940s had about a 90% chance of earning more than their parents,” he said.
 “In the 1980s, they had about a 50% chance of earning more than their parents by age 30.”